Meeting guidelines, formats, group consciousness and hierarchy for parental alienation support groups.

 Different meetings will have different topics as suggestions to share on.
 You can also share on anything that is alive for you.

 1-We ask you share in a general way about your story.
 We do this to protect the group as sometimes there is unintended secondary trauma projected into the group at large.
-A secretary could ask you to redirect your share and speak to your recovery.
 This is not personal.
-The secretary will checkin with you after the meeting to make sure they answer any questions.
+Please checkin with the secretary after the meeting if you have any questions.

 2-Please do not read from any other literature besides allanon approved literature at meetings.
 You are welcome to share in general way about anything that influences your life. (example, a book your reading, a spiritual sign or message or someone that you find useful in the larger PA community.)